 Efforts to mitigate the potentially harmful results of Site development include actions to protect sensitive habitats from the degrading effects of sedimentation, increased thermal inputs from storm water discharge and canopy removal, and nutrient/contaminant loading from overland drainage.
-The BMP (See Section 4) will utilize three basic mitigation schemes and two simple habitat enhancement approaches to provide protections and enhancements to sensitive on-site habitats.
-These schemes/approaches include:
+The BMP (See Section 4) will utilize mitigation strategies and habitat enhancements to provide protection to sensitive on-site habitats.